-With regard to behavior and performance, the general expectations of the Training Program are that trainees2 will:
+With regard to behavior and performance, the general expectations of the Training Program are that Psychology Predoctoral Interns:

 - 1. Behave within the bounds of the ethical principles of their professional disciplines.
-These include: - APA Ethical Principles of Psychologists and Code of Conduct; - APA General Guidelines for Providers of Psychological Services and Professional Practice Guidelines; - ASPPB Code of Conduct; - NASW Code of Ethics; - APNA Scope and Standards of Psychiatric-Mental Health Nursing; - Other relevant and applicable codes, standards, or guidelines. - 2.
-Behave within the bounds of the laws and regulations of the State of Utah Boards of Licensure for Psychologists, Social Workers, Clinical Mental Health Counselors, and APRNs. - 3.
-Behave in a manner that conforms to the policies and procedures of the University Counseling Center as outlined in the current UCC Policies and Procedures Manual, and of the University of Utah. - 4.
-Demonstrate proficiency in counseling and therapy skills as required to successfully carry out assigned tasks at the Center. - 5.
-Demonstrate proficiency in relevant assessment and evaluative procedures as required to successfully carry out tasks at the Center. - 6.
-Demonstrate proficiency in program development and implementation as required to successfully complete assigned tasks at the Center. - 7.
+These include: - APA Ethical Principles of Psychologists and Code of Conduct; - APA General Guidelines for Providers of Psychological Services and Professional Practice Guidelines; - ASPPB Code of Conduct; - Other relevant and applicable codes, standards, or guidelines. - 2.
+Behave within the bounds of the laws and regulations of the State of Utah Boards of Licensure for Psychologists. - 3.
+Behave in a manner that conforms to the policies and procedures of the University Counseling Center and of the University of Utah. - 4.
+Demonstrate proficiency in counseling and therapy skills as required to successfully carry out assigned tasks at the University Counseling Center. - 5.
+Demonstrate proficiency in relevant assessment and evaluative procedures as required to successfully carry out tasks at the University Counseling Center. - 6.
+Demonstrate proficiency in program development and implementation as required to successfully complete assigned tasks at the University Counseling Center. - 7.
 Demonstrate the ability to communicate clearly and precisely in both oral and written formats. - 8.
-Demonstrate the ability to integrate relevant professional and ethical standards as a professional psychologist, social worker, counselor, or APRN into one's repertoire of behaviors. - 9.
-Participate in the training, service, and continuing education activities of the University
+Participate in the training, service, and continuing education activities of the University Counseling Center with the year-end goal of being able to provide services across a range of activities and with a frequency and quality appropriate to that of a staff psychologist at the Counseling Center.